Advice: vibrant clothes, patina and wear of materials

 • soft wool = quality

-• rough wool = junk
+• rough wool = dirty stuff

-The material that moves the least?
+The matter that moves the least?

 Well it's synthetic!